-Obstacle detection helps the vehicle identify certain stationary and moving objects.
-These include other road users, such as pedestrians or other vehicles, as well as animals, barriers and other objects.
-If obstacles are in or close to the vehicle's driving path, they could pose a collision risk.
-Depending on the circumstances, the vehicle might be able to warn or intervene if the object is accurately identified.
-For every type of object the vehicle can identify, there are many factors that can prevent accurate identification.
+Obstacle detection helps the car identify certain stationary and moving objects.
+They can be other road users, such as pedestrians or other vehicles, animals, barriers or other objects.
+If they are in or close to the car's driving path, they could pose a collision risk.
+Depending on the circumstances, the car might be able to warn or intervene if the object is accurately identified.
+For all types of objects the car can identify, there are many factors that can prevent accurate identification.
 Examples of limiting factors, situations and events include:

-- Closely spaced, overlapping or partially blocked objects and road users. - Objects and road users that blend in with the background. - Objects and road users that move or accelerate particularly fast. - Uncommon vehicles, such as recumbent bicycles, combine harvesters or trailers with oddly shaped loads. - Bicycles of a different type or size compared to a regular adult bicycle.
+- Closely spaced, overlapping or partially blocked objects and road users. - Objects and road users that blend in with the background. - Objects and road users that move or accelerate particularly fast. - Uncommon vehicles, such as recumbent bicycles, combine harvesters or trailers with oddly shaped loads. - Bicycles of a different type or size compared to a regular adult bicycle. - New modes of transportation. - Clothing or carried objects that alter the silhouette of a pedestrian.

-- New modes of transportation. - Pedestrians wearing clothing or carrying objects that alter their silhouette. - Pedestrians shorter than 80 cm (32 inches). - Obstacles angled in ways that create an unknown silhouette. - Size and speed of animals.
-Cats and dogs are often too small to identify reliably.
+- Pedestrians shorter than 80 cm (32 inches). - Obstacles angled in ways that create an unknown silhouette. - Size and speed of animals.
+Cats and dogs are often too small to reliably identify.